-To develop an appreciation of stochastic calculus as a tool that can be used for defining and understanding diffusive systems.
+The student will have developed an appreciation of stochastic calculus as a tool that can be used for defining and understanding diffusive systems.

 Itô's calculus: stochastic integrals with respect to martingales, Itô's lemma, Levy's theorem on characteristic of Brownian motion, exponential martingales, exponential inequality, Girsanov's theorem, The Martingale Representation Theorem.
 Stochastic differential equations: strong solutions, questions of existence and uniqueness, diffusion processes, Cameron- Martin formula, weak solution and martingale problem.
 Some selected applications chosen from option pricing, stochastic filtering etc.